Australian gold rushes: 1848–1884: Pre–gold rush finds in Western Australia

 Edward Hardman, Government Geologist, found traces of gold in the East Kimberley in 1884.
-His report about his finds subsequently led to the discovery of payable gold and the first Western Australian Goldrush.
+His report about his finds subsequently led to the discovery of payable gold and the first Western Australian gold rush.

 1848–1850: Pyrenees Ranges, Victoria

 Gold was found in the Pyrenees Ranges in 1848 by a shepherd, Thomas Chapman.
-In December 1848 Chapman came into the jewellery store of Charles Brentani, in Collins Street, Melbourne, with a stone that he had "held for several months".
+In December 1848, Chapman came into the jewellery store of Charles Brentani, in Collins Street, Melbourne, with a stone that he had "held for several months".
 Chapman said that he had found the gold where he worked on Charles Browning Hall (later Gold Commissioner) and Edmund McNeill's station at Daisy Hill (near Amherst) in the Pyrenees Ranges.
-Alexandre Duchene and Joseph Forrester, both working for Charles Brentani, confirmed the stone contained a total of 38 ounces of 90 per cent pure gold, and Brentani's wife Ann purchased the stone on behalf of her husband.
+Alexandre Duchene and Joseph Forrester, both working for Charles Brentani, confirmed the stone contained a total of 38 ounces (1,077 grams) of 90 percent pure gold, and Brentani's wife Ann purchased the stone on behalf of her husband.

-A sample of this ore was given to Captain Clinch who took it to Hobart, Captain White who took it to England, and Charles La Trobe.
+A sample of this ore was given to Captain Clinch, who took it to Hobart; Captain White, who took it to England; and Charles La Trobe.
 As a consequence of the gold find by Chapman, official printed notices were posted on a number of prominent places in the town (Melbourne) proclaiming the fact that gold had been found in Port Phillip (Victoria).
 The Bertini's shop was thronged by persons wanting to see the nugget and asking where it had been found.
-This find sparked a mini-gold-rush with about a hundred men rushing to the site.
+This find sparked a mini gold rush with about a hundred men rushing to the site.
 This could perhaps be categorised as the first, though unofficial, gold rush in Victoria, or perhaps the gold rush that was stamped out.

 Charles La Trobe quickly put an end to the search for gold in February 1849 by ordering 10 mounted police, William Dana and Richard McLelland in charge of 8 native troopers, to 'take possession of the Gold-mine', 'prevent any unauthorised occupation of Crown Lands in the neighbourhood' (Hall and McNeill's station was leased from the Crown), dismiss the gold-seekers and prevent any further digging at Daisy Hill.
 The story was then dismissed by some of the press as a hoax.
 This did not stop people finding gold.
 In 1850, according to Brentani's wife Ann, the "gold came down from the country in all directions".
 She and her husband purchased as much as they could but had difficulty in supplying the money.